snowdriftcoop/snowdrift/BEGINNERS.md

 In rare cases, you may need to run `stack clean` if yesod devel fails to recognize a change.

-To stop yesod devel, press the Enter key.
+To stop yesod devel, type `quit` and then hit the Enter key.

 ### Testing changes